wp-plugins/gwolle-gb/readme.txt

 There are different shortcodes that you can use.
 Instead of the [gwolle_gb] shortcode, you can use [gwolle_gb_write] for just the form, and [gwolle_gb_read] for the list of entries.

+= Moderation is enabled, but my entry is marked as checked =

+If a user with capability of 'moderate_comments' posts an entry, it will be marked as checked by default, because he can mark it as checked anyway.

+= Moderation is disabled, but some entries are still unchecked =

+There is validation of the length of words in the content and author name.
+If the words are too long and it looks abusive, it will be marked as unchecked.
+A moderator will still be needed to manually edit and check these entries.

 = What capabilities are needed? =